apache/nuttx-apps/system/zmodem/README.txt

     If you don't have the az command on your Linux box, the package to install rzsz (or possibily lrzsz).

-Building the Zmodem Tools to Run Under Linux
+Building the ZModem Tools to Run Under Linux
 ============================================

-  Build support has been added so that the NuttX Zmodem implementation can be executed on a Linux host PC.
+  Build support has been added so that the NuttX ZModem implementation can be executed on a Linux host PC.
 This can be done by

     - Change to the apps/systems/zmodem directory